derbartigelady/Tac/README.md

 Hello, here is a watchface originally developed for a Garmin Enduro 3 (Display: 280x280px, MIP).

+Right now, this Devices are supported:
+- Garmin Enduro 3
+- Garmin Forerunner 265
+  more Devices can be added - just ask

 This is a learning project.
 It is not up to programmer standards!

 Layout positions are based on percentages.
 Graphics are embedded as .svg (vector graphics).